chtoucas/Abc/README.md

 the "selector" maps a value to a _maybe_ not to another value; the selector is then said to be a binder.
-Let's say that we wish to map a _maybe_ using the method `May.ParseInt32` which parses a string and returns a `Maybe<int>`; it's a binding operation not a mapping one.
+Let's say that we wish to map a _maybe_ using the method `May.ParseInt32` which parses a string and returns a `Maybe<int>`, it's not a mapping operation but rather a binding operation.
 ```csharp
 Maybe<string> maybe = Maybe.Some("12345");